 A Culture of Opportunity and Collaboration

-At PAH nurses are highly respected and are offered the opportunity to share in decision-making regarding patient care and their work environment.
+At Pennsylvania Hospital, nurses are highly respected and are offered the opportunity to share in decision-making regarding patient care and their work environment.
 Staff participation is emphasized in interdisciplinary committees and problem-solving work groups.
 Teamwork at PAH is highly valued and nurses enjoy working collaboratively in a congenial environment with outstanding interdisciplinary teams.

-At Pennsylvania Hospital, our nurses grow and excel in the following specialty areas:
+PAH nurses grow and excel in the following specialty areas:

 - Critical Care